Marymount Secondary School: Curriculum

 English and Chinese are the mediums of instruction.
 In forms one and two, a Common Test is administered twice a year in place of conventional exams.
 Grades are given according to continuous assessment throughout the school year instead of just basing on exam results.
 A modular system is adopted in order to facilitate project-based learning and critical thinking.
 Notably, S1 students take part in the JUMP program, S2 students in LEAD+ project.
 S4 students dedicate themselves to a year-long endeavor in the GROW!
 Project working non-profit organisations to promote a social cause.
 In senior forms, students prepare for the HKDSE and select subjects from option blocks.
 In the past MSS offered French in place of Chinese Language for students whose first language is not Chinese, but this option was discontinued in 2012 and replaced by an alternative Chinese curriculum.

 School motto

 The school's motto is "The Lord is My Light".

-Annual production

-Marymount Secondary School is known in the local speech and drama community for its achievements in theatre.
-Students perform a drama and/or musical production every year, with recent productions as follows: